Find Affordable College Courses

 338 Yearly Graduations

 California State University - Northridge tops the list of the most popular school in the U.S. for general public health majors who are seeking their bachelor's degree.
 Roughly 40,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-During the 2020-2021 academic year, 338 people received their bachelor's degree in general public health from CSUN.
-Of these students, 83% were women and 81% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 338 people received their bachelor's degree in general public health from CSUN.
+Around 86% of these students were from an underrepresented racial-ethnic group, and 81% were women.

 #2